Sunday, August 24, 2008

 I’m down .4 pounds from last Friday

 Today's walk was really nice.
 It is overcast and looks like rain.
-You can smell fall i
+You can smell fall in the air.

 In keeping with my reading of the 7 Habits, I have set a goal at the Stephen Covey website.
 Small goals are important because they keep us focused and eventually get us to our big goals.